Special Opportunities Fund

 The fund can provide support to programs that advance the University’s Inclusive Community goals for which there is insufficient support within a department or school.

 Individual communication with the Assistant Vice Provost for Diversity is encouraged throughout the process.
 Requests for funds will be accepted and reviewed on a rolling basis.
 Please note that each school may have slightly different nomenclature to describe appointments.
 Repeat applications for the recruitment or retention of the same faculty member are discouraged.
 Should you have any questions about the eligibility of a candidate, please contact Maggie Cousin (Maggie.firstname.lastname@example.org or 585-275-0792) in the Office of Faculty Development and Diversity.

 Distribution of funds

-Special Opportunities funds will be distributed by the Provost and the Vice Provost for Faculty Development and Diversity.
+Special Opportunities funds will be distributed by the President and the Richard Feldman Vice President for Equity and Inclusion and Chief Diversity Officer.
 Funds will be made available to schools for a limited duration (typically up to three years for faculty and four months for visiting scholar) and awarded only in cases where the school has presented a well-developed plan for how the faculty member(s) or the proposed program(s) fit into long-term academic goals, budget, and plans for career advancement of the faculty member or fellow being considered.